OlenaBolokhonova/team_project_2/README_Project2.md

 #### Interactive Dashboards in Power BI:

-- **Description:** Explain the creation and purpose of interactive dashboards, emphasizing how these allow users to explore the data dynamically.
-- **Key Features:** Highlight the features of the dashboards, such as filters, drill-down capabilities, and real-time updates.
-- **User Interaction:** Describe how the audience can interact with the dashboards to customize their view and extract specific insights relevant to their needs.
-#### link on png file
 - **Description:** Cusomter Shopping Behaviour Analysis Power BI Dashboard created using bar chart with line graph, line graph and pie chart with attribute filters.
 This visualization incorporates various attributes and metrics part of the datasets.
 Leveraging demographic and transactional attributes as filters, this visualization looks to showcase following: 1) Total Purchase in comparison to previous purchase with variance based on age, 2) average review ratings by age and gender, 3) purchaase amount summary by season and gender

 - **Key Features:**